peryton00/Fluffy_Assistent/documentation/information.md

 # Fluffy Assistant: Ultimate Information Dossier 🐰

-This document serves as the single source of truth for the **Fluffy Assistant Desktop** project.
+This document serves as the single source of truth for the **Fluffy Integrated Assistant Assistant System** project.
 It consolidates all architectural, functional, and technical documentation into one structured guide.

 ---